On the functor l^2: Abstract

 \section{Abstract}

 We study the functor $\ltwo$ from the category of partial injections to the category of Hilbert spaces.
-The former category is finitely accessible, and both categories are enriched over algebraic domains.
+The former category is finitely accessible, and its homsets are algebraic domains; the latter category has conditionally algebraic domains for homsets.
 The functor preserves daggers, monoidal structures, enrichment, and various (co)limits, but has no adjoints.
 Up to unitaries, its direct image consists precisely of the partial isometries, but its essential image consists of all continuous linear maps between Hilbert spaces.

+I am delighted to dedicate this paper to Samson Abramsky, on the occasion of his 60th birthday.
+Among all the wisdom he has imparted on me is this contradictory gem: ``Never solve a problem completely, or noone will have a reason to cite you''.
+My better nature gladly took some time off to let this paper follow his advice.